tipun81/Subrace-mod/subrace/Readme.txt

 ---------------------

 ================================================================================
-BALDUR'S GATE II: SHADOWS OF AMN Developed and © 2000 BioWare Corp.
+BALDUR'S GATE II: SHADOWS OF AMN Developed and Â© 2000 BioWare Corp.
 All Rights Reserved.
-BALDUR'S GATE II: THRONE OF BHAAL Developed and © 2001 BioWare Corp.
+BALDUR'S GATE II: THRONE OF BHAAL Developed and Â© 2001 BioWare Corp.
 All Rights Reserved.
 Baldur's Gate, Shadows of Amn, Tales of the Sword Coast, Forgotten Realms, the Forgotten Realms logo, Advanced Dungeons & Dragons, the AD&D logo, TSR and the TSR logo, and the Wizards of the Coast logo, are